mstksg/inCode/copy/entries/typed-sm-lc-1.md

 This introduces several new language features, so bear with me as I break them down.

-First, we use `-XTypeData` to define a data kind, `Ty` is a kind with types `TInt :: Ty`, `TBool :: Ty`, etc. And in `Expr t`, we have an expression tagged with `t`, which describes the result type.
+First, we use `-XTypeData` to define a data kind: `Ty` is a kind with types `TInt :: Ty`, `TBool :: Ty`, etc. And in `Expr t`, we have an expression tagged with `t`, which describes the result type.